Judith Heumann: Author

 Heumann's book, Being Heumann: An Unrepentant Memoir of a Disability Rights Activist, was published in 2020.

 Podcast

 In March 2021, Heumann began producing a biweekly podcast, The Heumann Perspective, where she spoke with disabled change-makers and their allies.
-The podcast featured opening music by Lachi, and featured guests such as filmmaker James LeBrecht, activists Lydia X. Z. Brown and Leroy F. Moore Jr., model Jillian Mercado, creator Spencer West and many others.
+The podcast featured opening music by Lachi, and featured guests such as filmmaker James LeBrecht, activists Ly Xīnzhèn M. Zhǎngsūn Brown and Leroy F. Moore Jr., model Jillian Mercado, creator Spencer West and many others.

 Personal life and death

 Heumann married Jorge Pineda in 1992.
 They lived in Washington, D.C.
 She died there on March 4, 2023, at age 75.